 ISSUES - Bioethics

-Remarkable advances in science and medicine have led to vast improvements in the treatment of disease, disabilities, palliative care, the mitigation of pain and suffering, and increased life expectancy.
-However, along with modern medical progress come a myriad of serious ethical questions and concerns.
-Parliamentarians and others must ask tough ethical questions about the ramifications to human dignity.
-Just because something can be done, should it?
-What are the ethical boundaries?
-Do the ends justify the means?
+Remarkable advances in biotechnology have led to vast improvements in the treatment of disease, disabilities, the mitigation of pain and suffering, and increased life expectancy.
+However, along with modern medical progress come a myriad of serious ethical questions and concerns that surround the taking, making and faking of human life.

-PNCI believes that all human beings, regardless of age, sex, race, ethnicity, disability, creed, stage of development, or condition of dependency possess an inherent right to life and seeks to advance legislation to secure respect for the dignity of all lives in law and policy.
-PNCI agrees with the former chairman of the President’s Council on Bioethics, Dr. Edmund Pellegrino of Georgetown University, who stated: “To advance human good and avoid harm, biotechnology must be used within ethical constraints.
+PNCI agrees with the former chairman of President G.W.
+Bush’s Council on Bioethics, Dr. Edmund Pellegrino of Georgetown University, who stated: "To advance human good and avoid harm, biotechnology must be used within ethical constraints.
 It is the task of bioethics to help society develop those constraints and bioethics, therefore, must be of concern to all of us."

 Links: